 When the X rating first came into being, the age requirement for admittance to X rated films was 16 years old.
 As opposed to R rated films, no one under the age of 16 could be admitted to an X rated film under any circumstances, even if accompanied by a parent or guardian.
 In 1970, the age requirement was bumped up one additional year to 17.

-Noteworthy films such as Midnight Cowboy and A Clockwork Orange received X ratings, though A Clockwork Orange later had it’s rating lowered to an R after approximately 30-seconds of footage was re-edited.
-Read how A Clockwork Orange and other movies use satire to learn more.
+Noteworthy films such as Midnight Cowboy and A Clockwork Orange received X ratings.
+Though A Clockwork Orange later had it’s rating lowered to an R after approximately 30-seconds of footage was re-edited.
+Read about A Clockwork Orange and other great examples of satire to learn more.

 Movie Ratings Explained

 In 1990, the X rating was retired and replaced with the NC-17 rating.
-The X rating had become closely associated with pornography, and filmmakers objected to their films being classified in the same category as pornogrpahic films.
+The X rating had become closely associated with pornography, and filmmakers objected to their films being classified in the same category.
 The MPAA did not assign X ratings to pornographic films, but since the X rating was a self-assigned rating in lieu of an official MPAA rating, pornographic filmmakers adopted the X rating and used the label with relish.

-Films rated NC-17 still faced additional promotional and distribution challenges not faced by films rated R and lower, but were less severely hampered than they would be by an X rating or remaining unrated in some cases.
+Films rated NC-17 still faced additional promotional and distribution challenges not faced by films rated R and lower.
+But they were less severely hampered than they would be by an X rating or remaining unrated in some cases.
 The introduction of the NC-17 rating has been the last significant update to the movie ratings system thus far.

 Movie Ratings Meaning